-The Red Hill Business Park is 1,690 acres, zoned industrial, and located at the south end of the city.
-The Park resides within the urban boundary of the City and is strategically located at the junction of the Lincoln M. Alexander Parkway and The Red Hill Valley Parkway, and only minutes from the Queen Elizabeth Way and Highway 403.
+The Red Hill Business Parks are 1,552 acres (in two distinct parcels- Red Hill Business Park North, and Red Hill Business Park South), zoned industrial, and located at the south end of the city.
+The Parks reside within the urban boundary of the City and is strategically located at the junction of the Lincoln M. Alexander Parkway and The Red Hill Valley Parkway, and only minutes from the Queen Elizabeth Way and Highway 403.

 - Learn more about Red Hill Park here: LINK (video)

 The Stoney Creek Business Park is situated generally between Grays Road and Fifty Road, south of the Queen Elizabeth Way, north of Barton Street.
 There are a total of 1,856 gross acres of employment land within the Stoney Creek Business Park.

 The West Hamilton Innovation District Special Policy Area will be a regional technology node that will function as a centre of innovation for corporate, academic and government research in science and technology and will be recognized as a major entry point in to the City.